Advanced airway management: Confirming placement

-The gold standard for confirming successful placement of an endotracheal tube is direct visualization of the tube passing through the vocal cords.
-Secondary methods of confirmation include capnography, oxygen saturation, chest x-ray, or equal chest rise and breath sounds heard on both sides of the chest.
+It is necessary to confirm placement of the endotracheal tube to ensure that the tube is properly positioned within the trachea and has not accidentally passed into the esophagus instead.
+Additionally, it is important to confirm that the endotracheal tube was not placed too deep in the trachea where is may only be ventilating one of the lungs due to it being positioned within a mainstem bronchi (frequently the right mainstem bronchi due to a more obtuse angle than the left).
+The gold standard for confirming successful placement of an endotracheal tube is direct visualization of the tube passing through the vocal cords and positive end-tidal carbon dioxide on capnography.
+Secondary methods of confirmation include oxygen saturation, chest x-ray, ultrasound, condensation in the endotracheal tube, equal chest rise, breath sounds heard on both sides of the chest (often with the assistance of a large tidal volume breath), and an absence of breath sounds over the epigastrium.
+No single method of confirming placement is 100% reliable so multiple methods of confirmation should be utilized.

 Surgical airways

 Surgical methods for airway management rely on making a surgical incision below the glottis in order to achieve direct access to the lower respiratory tract, bypassing the upper respiratory tract.
 Surgical airway management is performed as a last resort in cases where tracheal intubation has failed, is not feasible, or is contraindicated.
-Surgical methods for airway management include cricothyrotomy and tracheostomy.
+Surgical methods for airway management include cricothyrotomy and tracheotomy.

+Cricothyrotomy

 A cricothyrotomy is a procedure during which an incision is made through the cricothyroid membrane, allowing an artificial airway to be placed in the trachea.
 It is the first-line surgical procedure to access an airway in an emergency because it can be performed more quickly than a tracheotomy and is less likely to cause bleeding and damage to thyroid tissue.
 A cricothyrotomy creates a temporary airway that can be used until a more definitive airway can be secured.
+A cricothyrotomy is typically performed as an emergency procedure when other airway management attempts have failed and the patient is at risk of asphyxiation.
+The most common acute complications are bleeding, tracheal cartilage laceration, tracheal perforation, infection, subglottic stenosis, and voice changes.
+The procedure is frequently performed by an otorhinolaryngologist (an ear, nose, and throat surgeon) if available or an anesthesiologist.